LightProbe - 200G Remote DMA for GPU FPGA Data Transfers

 - Implementation of the RDMA subsystem for our ultrasound system

-- VLSI I is good to have, but not required.
+- VLSI I is required.

 - Looking for Interested Students